 It’s important to determine how much money you may need to save for a comfortable retirement.
-Here are three strategies that can help you optimize your 401(k) plan.
+Here are three 401(k) plan retirement strategies to consider.

 Life expectancy continues to expand, thanks to new advances in medical care and a focus on better health habits.
 A longer life often means more years in retirement, which could last 30 years or more.

 How much money is enough for a comfortable retirement?
 The IRS suggests you’ll need up to 80% of your annual income today to help maintain your quality of life once you say goodbye to a regular paycheck.1 And when you consider the average benefit amount paid monthly by the Social Security Administration is $1,177, many of us may need to boost our nest egg.2

 How to Help Maximize Your 401(k) Plan